iggredible/Learn-Vim/ch11_visual_mode.md

 three
 ```

-Is there a way to freely expand visual selection to go move in any direction you want?
+Is there a way to freely expand visual selection to move in any direction you want?
 Definitely.
 Let's back up a little bit to where you have the line "two" and "three" highlighted.

 ```
 one